• Skip to primary navigation

 • ¾ cup milk

-• 1 teaspoon vanilla extract (I also like to use vanilla paste or beans)
+• 1-2 teaspoon vanilla extract (or vanilla paste, or vanilla beans)

 • 2 cups nectarines (sliced - about 4 medium nectarines)